Pseudo-spin-polarized topological superconductivity in kagome RbV$_3$Sb$_5$: SUPPLEMENTARY NOTE 1: Linearized gap equation in MCBB representation

-With the transition temperature at zero field case, we can calculate the decoupling constant, then we can solve the gap equation under a finite magnetic field.
-With nematic normal states, we will get the anisotropic upper critical field as shown in the main text.
-During this calculation, the parameters are: $t=1$, $t_2=0.5$, $\mu_{V}=0.325$, $\mu_{Sb}=-1.7$, $b=0.5$, $\zeta=2$, $T_{c0}=0.1$, and the number of k points in Brillouin zone is $N_k=9000$.
+With the transition temperature at the zero field case, we can calculate the decoupling constant; then we can solve the gap equation under a finite magnetic field.
+During this calculation, the parameters are: $t=1$, $t_2=0.5$, $\mu_{V}=0.325$, $\mu_{Sb}=-1.7$, $b=0.5$, $\zeta=2$, $T_{c0}=0.02$.

-\section{\bf{\uppercase\expandafter{SUPPLEMENTARY NOTE 3: Topological superconductivity}}}
+\section{\bf{\uppercase\expandafter{SUPPLEMENTARY NOTE 2: Topological superconductivity}}}